cwoebker/.com/_posts/2012-01-05-unix-zshell-reloaded.markdown

 ## End Note

 **This is a call to every shell user: Change now!
-Because zsh will make your life easier, a lot easier.**
+Because ZSH will make your life a lot easier.**

 [oh-my-zsh]: https://github.com/robbyrussell/oh-my-zsh
 [Robby Russell]: https://github.com/robbyrussell/